Deep Direct Visual Servoing of Tendon-Driven Continuum Robots: Experimental Results

 where $I^*$ is the normalized current image and $I_0^*$ is the normalized target image.
 As shown in Fig. \ref{fig:exp_main_plots}, the SAD value fails to approach zero, stating that the lighting environment and image exposure were slightly different.

 Note that $q_1$ and $q_2$ values do not approach 0 in Fig. \ref{fig:exp_main_plots} despite that being the origin with which the target image was taken.
 This can be assigned to the dynamic effects of the CR and, more specifically, its hysteresis, which will be addressed in our future research.
-Without the need for a computationally complex controller, our model can converge the camera frame to the target image by automatically compensating for the nonlinear effects.
-The raw velocity commands show that the model smoothly converges to the origin and stabilizes once it approaches.
+Without a computationally complex controller, our model can converge the camera frame to the target image by automatically compensating for the nonlinear effects.
+The raw $\Delta q$ commands show that the model smoothly converges to the origin and stabilizes once it approaches.

 In order to test the robustness, different lighting conditions and occlusions were considered.
 As seen in Fig. \ref{fig:robust_exp_img}, the top row images show the CR at the starting position, $(q_1,q_2) = (-2,2)\, mm$.
-The left columns show the dynamic lighting scenario, the center column shows the dynamic occlusion scenario, and the right column shows static partial occlusion scenario.
+The left, center, and right columns show the dynamic lighting, dynamic occlusion, and static partial occlusion scenarios, respectively.
 The bottom row shows the corresponding normalized differences with the target image at the final iteration for each scenario.
 Despite the uncertainties, the precise overlap confirms that the model has learned sufficiently through simulation alone and that it can robustly control the CR in an end-to-end fashion.
-Note that even though the simulation only used one 2D image of the target scene, which results in projection artifacts when simulating in 3D, the model successfully operated in the real 3D environment.
-Four samples of experimental validation and robustness analysis can be seen in the supplemented video.
+Note that even though the simulation only used one 2D image of the target scene, which results in projection artifacts when simulating in 3D, the model successfully operated in the real 3D environment without additional modifications.
+Four examples of experimental validation and robustness analysis can be seen in the supplemented video.